-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services not covered by Medicare Not covered under any condition Services provided in Veterans Affairs (VA) facilities Services related to intrauterine devices (IUD), including Not covered under any condition Not covered under any condition insertion of the device and the device itself Services, such as drug claims, are not covered if they are ordered, prescribed, or provided by you for your own benefit, by a person who resides in your home, or by a member of your family.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services not covered by Medicare Not covered under any condition Services provided in Veterans Affairs (VA) facilities Not covered under any condition Services related to intrauterine devices (IUD), including insertion of the device and the device itself Not covered under any condition Services, such as drug claims, are not covered if they are ordered, prescribed, or provided by you for your own benefit, by a person who resides in your home, or by a member of your family.
 In this context, a "member of your family" is a person who could possibly inherit from you under any state's intestate succession law as well as any in-law, step relative, foster parent, or domestic partner of yours or of any such person.
 Not covered under any condition Subnormal vision aids, aniseikonic lenses, or plain (non-prescription) glasses, sunglasses, and other low vision aids and services Not covered under any condition Treatment or counseling in the absence of illness, including marriage counseling Not covered under any condition Wig Synthetic wigs are only covered for members experiencing hair loss due to chemotherapy.
 Natural- or human-hair wigs are not covered.

-CHAPTER 5: Using the plan's coverage for Part D prescription drugs
+Using the plan's coverage for Part D prescription drugs